davide-almeida/rails_google_login/README.md

 # RailsGoogleLogin

-This is a Rails project with google omniauth authentication.
+This is a Rails project with google omniauth authentication based on this vídeo: https://www.youtube.com/watch?v=CnZnwV38cjo

 ## Config
 You need set environment variables.
 After dowload the project, follow the steps: